-- This feature requires users to grant DoubleDutch permission to access their Location (iOS) and Bluetooth (Android).
+- This feature requires users to grant DoubleDutch permission to access their Location and Bluetooth; they must select "Always Allow" when prompted.
 We require these permissions so that the app can listen for Bluetooth signals that are being broadcasted by the beacons.

 - We also require Bluetooth notification permissions, so that they can receive messages from the beacons.
 This can be enabled/disabled in the user’s profile settings.

 - On Android: users can turn Bluetooth off on their device at any time, to completely opt out of this feature or they can simply disable the Bluetooth message option.

 - On iOS: users can manage and revoke location permissions from their device settings, turn off Bluetooth, or disable Bluetooth messages from their profile settings.